Atatürk Museum (Adana)

-Atatürk Museum exhibits War of Independence and the first years of Republic at the mansion, Atatürk stayed during his trips to Adana.
-Overlooking to the Seyhan River, the museum is located on Seyhan Street and it is open to public every day except Mondays.
-Atatürk's visit to Adana is officially celebrated in this building every year on 15 March.
+Atatürk Museum exhibits history relevant to the Ottoman conquest of Adana which has been called the War of Independence after the Adana massacres.
+Atatürk stayed at this mansion during his trips to Adana.
+Overlooking the Seyhan River, the museum is located on Seyhan Street.
+Atatürk's visit to Adana is officially celebrated in this building every year on March 15th.